dariahervieux/dariahervieux.github.io/index.md

 My name is Daria or Dasha.
 I'm a passionate and quite a versatile software engineer from France.
-Here you will find (hopefully soon) different articles on all kinds of technical topics which I'm interested in.
+Here you will find different articles on all kinds of technical topics which I'm interested in.

-Good reading!.
+Good reading!
+And I look forward to hearing your feedback. :blush: